np-core/modules/README.md

 ### :dragon: Pathogen

-Pipeline for detection and characteriziation of pathogens fro memtagenomic data, inlcuding real-time evaluation and reporting dashboard in Vue.
-Main component for the Queenslan Genomics sepsis groups.
+Pipeline for detection and characteriziation of pathogens from metagenomic data, inlcuding real-time evaluation and reporting dashboard.
+Main component for the Queensland Genomics sepsis applications.

 ### :sauropod: Phybeast